Charlotte Rampling: 2010s

 In 2010, she completed filming Cleanskin, a terrorist thriller, and played Miss Emily in the dystopian romantic fantasy Never Let Me Go.
 She also appeared as Helena in the dance drama StreetDance 3D and the nun Mary in The Mill and the Cross with Michael York and Rutger Hauer.
 2011 saw Rampling play Elizabeth Hunter in the Fred Schepisi directed adaptation of Australian Nobel laureate Patrick White's novel, The Eye of the Storm (with Judy Davis and Geoffrey Rush).
 In 2011 she also appeared in Lars Von Trier's Melancholia.
 For her role in the 2012 miniseries Restless, Rampling was nominated for a Primetime Emmy Award and a Screen Actors Guild Award.
 In 2013, she appeared as Dr. Evelyn Vogel in the eighth season of Dexter.
 Rampling also appeared as Alice in the drama Jeune et Jolie and the elderly Adriana do Prado in Night Train to Lisbon.
 Other television roles include the ITV drama Broadchurch (2015) and the BBC drama London Spy (2015).
 In 2014, she was named the new face of NARS Cosmetics to launch their new lipstick campaign.

-In 2015, Rampling starred opposite Tom Courtenay in Andrew Haigh's 45 Years.
+In 2015, Rampling starred with Tom Courtenay in Andrew Haigh's 45 Years.
 The film is about a couple preparing to celebrate their 45th wedding anniversary when new information regarding the husband's missing previous lover arises.
 45 Years was screened in the main competition section of the 65th Berlin International Film Festival.
 She won the Silver Bear for Best Actress and Tom Courtenay won the Silver Bear for Best Actor.
-For this role, she also won the Los Angeles Film Critics Association Award for Best Actress, the European Film Award for Best Actress, was nominated for the Academy Award for Best Actress, and also received nominations for the BIFA Award for Best Performance by an Actress in a British Independent Film and the Critics' Choice Movie Award for Best Actress.
+For this role, she also won the Los Angeles Film Critics Association Award for Best Actress, the European Film Award for Best Actress, was nominated for the Academy Award for Best Actress, and also received nominations for the BIFA for Best Performance by an Actress in a British Independent Film and the Critics' Choice Movie Award for Best Actress.